“I like that place where drawing leaves some empty spaces that allow you to fill them in with your imagination.”

 “A lot of people think that you’re locking yourself into a film because you’re doing a storyboard… but I like the idea that you’re putting down kind of a guideline, and finding a safe ground that allows you to improvise and experiment within that,” says Sam.
 “The boards themselves are kind of a representation of a first idea and, ideally, capture a mood that everyone else will understand and work towards.

-From wherever he’s based, Sam’s current work remains focused on storyboarding and concept design.
+From wherever he’s based, his current work remains focused on storyboarding and concept design.
 But he’s excited by the possibility of someday delving into other roles, including director.

 “I’m constantly searching for the right kind of story,” says Sam.
 “I describe (the creative process) as kind of a search.
 Storytelling, filmmaking, painting, music are ultimately about searching—at least I hope they are, ideally.
 In medicine, doctors use the term ‘practice’ because it’s always in progress, it’s always evolving.
 I like to apply that to art; it’s a practice, not something you perfect.